This version fixes an out-of-bound reads in the MLSD command, so

 Finally, it is now possible to recursively include additional files in

-a configuration file, with the new Include
+a configuration file, with the new Include directive.

 This version fixes two regressions introduced in version 1.0.48, that broke external authentication handlers.